vitejs/vite/docs/guide/api-vite-environment.md

 ## Environments during build

-Plugin hooks also receive the environment instance during build.
-This replaces the `ssr` boolean we have been passing them so far.

-In the CLI, calling `vite build` will build the Client.
-It is equivalent to calling `vite build --environment=client`.
+In the CLI, calling `vite build` and `vite build --ssr` will still build the client only and ssr only environments for backward compatibility.

-The build the SSR server, the `--ssr` shourcut can be used: `vite build --ssr`.
-This is equivalent to calling `vite build --environment=ssr`.

-Other non-default environments can be build using `vite build --environment=name`.

-## Building all environments

-Calling `vite build --app` will instantiate a `ViteBuilder` (build-time equivalent to a `ViteDevServer`) to build all configured environments for production.
+When `builder.entireApp` is `true` (or when calling `vite build --app`), `vite build` will opt-in into building the entire app instead.
+This would later on become the default in a future major.
+A `ViteBuilder` instance will be created (build-time equivalent to a `ViteDevServer`) to build all configured environments for production.
 By default the build of environments is run in series respecting the order of the `environments` record.
 A framework or user can further configure how the environments are built using:

 ```js
 export default {